tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

 For more information, you can read tutorials like [Introducing Web SQL Databases](http://html5doctor.com/introducing-web-sql-databases/).

+## IndexedDB
+[IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB) is considered the NoSQL successor of WebSQL.
+It is supported by the latest versions of Chromium and therefore node-webkit - the implementation is based on the key-value storage LevelDB.
+IndexedDB's API is asynchronous and relatively low-level and verbose, so you might prefer using an abstraction, like PouchDB.

+## PouchDB
+[PouchDB](http://pouchdb.com/) is an embedded database engine inspired by CouchDB.
+In node-webkit, it can be used as an abstraction over IndexedDB (via the Chromium implementation) or directly on LevelDB (via the node.js module).
+As with CouchDB, there are no dynamic index-based queries, but you can dynamically aggregate a view via map/reduce.
+Unlike CouchDB, you cannot have incremental views, which ultimately makes retrieving data from it slow with large data sets (always execute map/reduce to query).
+It can directly replicate to/from CouchDB, which gives it an advantage if you are building an application that has to sync with the cloud.

+## EJDB
+[EJDB](https://github.com/Softmotions/ejdb) (Embedded JSON Database engine) is a simple & fast database engine based on Tokyo Cabinet.
+It's usage copies MongoDB - you can easily make dynamic queries and sort/paginate the result.
+The fast queries and easy-to-use API make it the best choice for node-webkit.

 ## Web Storage

 Web storage is a easy to use key-value database, you can use it like normal js objects but everything will be saved to disk for you.